melexis/traceability-viewer/README.md

 - Add a reset button to remove/undo the active filter.
 - Add the possibility to exclude items from the JSON database with a regular expressions that match their name.
 For example, exclude all items that start with `MLX`.
+- A filter button that has no data remains disabled.
+It would be better to make the button available with the info that there is no match with that particular filter group.